mahashu/idk-plus-comp/README.md

 | OGS (full framework) | 8.0% | 4.2% | 1.0% |
 | **IDK+COMP** | **0.4%** | **0.0%** | **0.0%** |

-IDK+COMP drives hallucination to at or near zero across all three models, outperforming the full multi-constraint OGS framework it was distilled from, using a fraction of the length.
+IDK+COMP drives hallucination to at or near zero across all three models, outperforming the full multi-constraint OGS framework, using a fraction of the length — IDK carries over from OGS verbatim, while COMP came from a separate insight: phrasing compression as an ungameable signal-to-noise ratio rather than a vague style instruction like "be concise."
 (OGS is the subject of *A Puma in a Teacup*, linked below.)
 Baseline and OGS rates vary across the dataset's collection history as underlying model versions have changed — the numbers above pool all coded trials in the current corpus regardless of model version.

 Full statistical reanalysis of the expanded corpus — effect estimates, model-by-condition interactions, and a version-aware accounting of baseline drift across model versions — is in progress.
 See *Standing on a Trapdoor* for trial-level methodology.